PetmeetlyPetmeetly

 Short answer

-A German Shepherd stud agreement should record both dogs’ OFA hip and elbow numbers, DM (SOD1) status, AKC or SV registration, the agreed stud fee or puppy choice, a repeat-breeding clause if no live litter results, ownership of any frozen semen, and the dam’s vaccination and brucellosis-test status.
-Both parties should sign before the first mating.
+A GSD stud agreement records both dogs’ OFA hip and elbow numbers, DM (SOD1) status, AKC or SV registration, the agreed stud fee or puppy choice, a repeat-breeding clause if no live litter results, frozen-semen ownership, and the dam’s brucellosis test status.
+Both parties sign before the first mating.

 Clauses every German Shepherd stud contract should name